cmh-dev/cesil/cesil-web/docker-hub-README.md

 CESIL (Computer Education in Schools Instruction Language) was developed by ICL to be used to teach computer programming in UK secondary schools.

-This is an attempt to create a web based interpreter for the language.
+This is an attempt to create a web based interpreter for the langauge.
+The web application has been developed in Kotlin and the project can be found on GitHub at [https://github.com/cmh-dev/cesil](https://github.com/cmh-dev/cesil).

 ### Usage